-Required Tools: Torque wrench Parts and Material: Replacement Flywheel Screws and Nordloc washers (if required) Type of Maintenance: Line Maintenance Level of Certification: L2 or LAME (A&P or LSA Repairman / Maintenance) Return to Service: L2 or LAME (A&P or LSA Repairman / Maintenance)
+Required Tools: Torque wrench

+Parts and Material:

+Type of Maintenance: Line Maintenance

+Level of Certification: L2 or LAME (A&P or LSA Repairman / Maintenance)

+Return to Service: L2 or LAME (A&P or LSA Repairman / Maintenance)

 - A flywheel torque check is only required if the visual inspection conducted in section 8.17 indicated the need for further investigation. - The alternator stator need not be removed since the access hole through the stator mount provided is sufficient for tool access. - All 2200 Gen 4 / 3300 Gen 4 engine use Nordloc washers under the retaining capscrews.
 Set a torque wrench to the installation torque setting for flywheel capscrews (refer to JEM0004). - 'Click' each screw off at the prescribed torque setting (in the tightening direction). - If any screws rotate at this torque setting then ALL flywheel screws and washers must be removed and replaced with new, approved, screws.
-The procedure for replacing these screws must be followed precisely (refer to JEM0004).
+The procedure for replacing these screws must be followed precisely (see Section 9.2 below).